GianlucaGas/Hand_gestures_controlled_car/README.md

-# Hand gesturs controlled car
+# Hand gestures controlled car
 A little project about a car controlled by gestures's hand